Detective Conan: Full Score of Fear: Plot

 Later, two more murders occur.
 One explosion kills Osamu Shida, with the foot joint of a flute left on the scene.
-The other murder occurs when the paraglider of the victim is inflicted with fine cuts to cause it to plunge from mid-air.
+The other murder occurs when the paraglider of the victim is cut with fine cuts to cause it to plunge from mid-air.
 In the victim's car is the headjoint of the flute.
-These 2 victims, together with the 2 dead victims from the earlier explosion, formerly belonged to a group called the quarter quintet.
+These 2 victims, together with the 2 dead victims from the earlier explosion, formerly belonged to a group called the Quarter Quintett.
 Conan, indebted to Akiba for a reason he has forgotten, follows her to the forest as she is known to relax there on the day before the concert.
 She is attacked by a gunner who wounds her leg.
-They escape when the gunner pauses on shooting the killing shot.
+They escape when the gunner pauses from shooting the killing shot.
 She does not report this to the police to avoid missing the concert.

-Mori (incorrectly) deduces that the murderer is Genya Domoto as a year ago the quarter quintet badly performed the 9th symphony of Beethoven whilst drunk.
-Mori assumes Domoto was a Beethoven fanatic and seeing one of his songs defiled by drunks, murdered them.
-An evidence he points out was Genya's hair was cut the same way as Beethoven.
-Genya reveals he got his hair from his mother and his hair is natural.
+Kogoro incorrectly deduces that the murderer is Genya as a year ago, the quarter quintet badly performed the 9th symphony of Ludwig van Beethoven whilst drunk.
+Kogoro assumes Domoto was a Beethoven fanatic, and seeing one of his songs defiled by drunks, murdered them.
+Evidence he points out was Genya's hair was cut the same way as Beethoven's.
+Genya reveals he got his hair from his mother, and his hair is natural.

 At Domoto Hall, the concert is being prepared.
 Sonoko says that a balcony is reserved with 10 seats, which is one for Shinichi.
-After rehearsal Conan and Akiba look for Kazuki to tell him a key for the organ is a little flat.
+After rehearsal, Conan and Akiba look for Kazuki to tell him a key for the organ is a little flat.
 Near a lake, she and Conan are knocked out by the assailant with a wrench.
-They wake up downstream and hear an explosion coming from the Doumoto Hall.
-Since the Concert Hall is built to be soundproof and stable, the explosions outside could not be heard inside.
+They wake up downstream and hear an explosion coming from the Domoto Hall.
+Since the concert hall is built to be soundproof and stable, the explosions outside could not be heard inside.
 The explosions are slowly destroying the pillars outside the hall to prevent entry or exit.
 Conan sees a phone on top of a building.
 He explains that phones work by hearing chords (a combination of one or more notes played at the same time) of sounds as numbers.
-He knocks the phone down with the ball and Akiba and Conan exert the right chords to dial 110, calling the cops.
+He knocks the phone down with the ball, and Akiba and Conan exert the right chords to dial 110, calling the cops.